 The big winners of the night were MGA Entertainment, which won the distinguished Toy of the Year for L.O.L.
-Surprise! for the second year in a row, and Unstable Unicorns from TeeTurtle LLC, raking in the most votes for the People’s Choice Award.
+Surprise! for a third time, and Rainbocorns Ultimate Sequin Surprise Series 2 from ZURU, raking in the most votes for the People’s Choice Award.

 Action Figure of the Year

 Disney Pixar Toy Story Basic Figures (Mattel)